LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 1) Define and Create Satellites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In JavaScript, TypeScript, and Angular projects you can create classes to represent entities in the project.
+In JavaScript, TypeScript, and Angular projects, you can create classes to represent entities in the project.
 For this project you need to create a class named ``Satellite`` to represent, you guessed it, a satellite.
 The ``Satellite`` class needs to define the properties needed to accurately